Dynamic and Static Operator Library Build

 • Atlas inference products

-1. Complete the project compilation configuration.
+1. Complete the project build configuration.

 "ASCEND_PACK_SHARED_LIBRARY": {